barbarabenato/enhope/README.md

 > ...

-After 1000 epochs, we the reduced space provided by en-HOPE is saved as "reduced.png".
+After 1000 epochs, the reduced space provided by en-HOPE is saved as "reduced.png".
 ![reduced](enhope/reduced.png)